MicrochipTech/RNBD451_REMOTE_COMMAND_MODE/README.md

 - [Microchip Bluetooth Data (MBD app)](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en&gl=US)

+- Any Android terminal application like [Serial USB Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal)

 ## 4. Hardware Setup<a name="step4">

 - Connect the SAMD21 Curiosity Nano board to the Curiosity nano base board.
 In the Mikro bus click 1 Socket connect the RNBD451 Add on board.
 Make sure the Power select jumper is placed for Mikro bus.
+- In the RNBD451 Add on Board, the gpio pins are not brought out.
+For this application, the GPIO pin PA0 in the Remote module is connected to an NC pin on the Mikro Bus header.

 ## 5. Harmony MCC Configuration<a name="step5">